 According to the amended Procedure Decree, the Territorial Commission promptly informs the applicant of the decision to apply the accelerated procedure or the prioritised procedure.

-Regarding information on accommodation rights, the Reception Decree provides that Questure, shall provide information related to reception conditions for asylum seekers and hand over information leaflets accordingly.
+Regarding information on accommodation rights, the Reception Decree provides that Questure shall provide information related to reception conditions for asylum seekers and hand over information leaflets accordingly.
 The brochures distributed also contain the contact details of UNHCR and refugee-assisting NGOs.
 However, the practice of distribution of these brochures by police authorities is quite rare.
 Moreover, although Italian legislation does not explicitly state that the information must also be provided orally, this happens in practice at the discretion of Questure but not in a systematic manner.
 Therefore, adequate information is not constantly and regularly ensured, mainly due to the insufficient number of police staff dealing with the number of asylum applications, as well as to the shortage of professional interpreters and linguistic mediators.
-According to the Reception Decree such information on reception rights is also provided at the accommodation centers within a maximum of 15 days from the making of the asylum application.
+According to the Reception Decree such information on reception rights is also provided at the accommodation centres within a maximum of 15 days from the making of the asylum application.

 PD 21/2015 provides that unaccompanied children shall receive information on the specific procedural guarantees specifically provided for them by law.
 However, during visits to reception centres for unaccompanied children carried out in 2017, the Children’s Ombudsman found a general lack of information to children which caused distress, disorientation and distrust, and significantly increased the risk of children absconding from centres.